-- Requests words in normal order - Requested word is returned immediately upon arrival at cache - don't wait for full line

-Potentially simpler than critical word first, probably not as effective...
+- Requests words in normal order - Requested word is returned immediately upon arrival at cache don't wait for full line - Potentially simpler than critical word first, probably not as effective...

-Advanced cache optimizations
+Advanced cache optimizations Merging write buffer

-- This server te buffer teschoof fartier... essentially a FIFO of lines - Does NOT always treat write buffer as a FIFO - Each line tracks which fields are
+- This is the write buffer described earlier... essentially a FIFO of lines - Does NOT always treat write buffer as a FIFO - Each line tracks which fields are "present" - Collects word writes into the same line entry - I/O addresses must still be FIFO - Increases effective size of write buffer - If entire line is present, cache doesn't need to read the missing parts

-"present"

-Collects word writes into the same line entry

-- I/O addresses must still be FIFO

-- Increases effective size of write buffer

-- If entire line is present, cache doesn't need to